roshray/NLP/README.md

 __Implemented Word2Vec model using gensim Lib.__

 Experimented Different approach of Hyperparameter Tuning such as

-1)Manual Search
+- Manual Search

-2)Grid Search and
+- Grid Search and

-3)Random Search to evaluate best performance .
+- Random Search to evaluate best performance .